FPRI BMB Ukraine: KIIS’ survey of Ukraine’s perceptions of parties and politicians

 Asked which parties they associate with corruption, the majority of respondents chose former president Petro Poroshenko’s European Solidarity (49%), followed by former prime minister Yulia Tymoshenko’s Batkivshchyna (32%), and the pro-Russian Opposition Platform – For Life (31%).

-Perceptions of Zelensky’s Servant of the People were relatively better, with just 14% of respondents associating the party with corruption.
-On the other hand, just 21.5% of those surveyed associate the president’s party with European integration — roughly the same number thought of Batkivshchyna.
+Perceptions of President Zelenskiy’s Servant of the People were relatively better, with just 14% of respondents associating the party with corruption.
+On the other hand, just 21.5% of those surveyed associate the president’s party with European integration – roughly the same number thought of Batkivshchyna.
 Perhaps unsurprisingly, more than half (53.5%) said European Solidarity.

-Asked which politicians they most associate with corruption (from a list of ten names), 53% of respondents said Poroshenko, 35% said Tymoshenko, 29.5% said Viktor Medvedchuk, 24% said Yuri Boyko, and 10% said Volodymyr Zelensky.
-The majority of respondents — 68% — couldn’t name a single politician on the list with an “impeccable reputation.”
-Just 12% chose Zelensky’s name.
+Asked which politicians they most associate with corruption (from a list of ten names), 53% of respondents said Poroshenko, 35% said Tymoshenko, 29.5% said Viktor Medvedchuk, 24% said Yuri Boyko, and 10% said Volodymyr Zelenskiy.
+The majority of respondents – 68% – couldn’t name a single politician on the list with an “impeccable reputation.”
+Just 12% chose Zelenskiy’s name.

 -